 The convergence of the different elements results in the stainless steel to exhibit properties such as rust resistance under high duress or prolonged use, strength, scar scratch or crack resistance, and most importantly, its durability.

-All desirable features that brand it a fan-favorite with manufactures of the cookware industry.
+All desirable features that brand it a fan-favorite with manufacturers of the cookware industry.

 But what makes it more of a darling with the crowd (consumer and maker alike) is its guarantee to never affect the color or flavors of the food being cooked in it along with the cleaning convenience.